 SI.
-No. Beneficiary name Project description 1.
+Beneficiary name No. Project description 1.
 General Public; Department of Archeology, Government of Karnataka Rejuvenation of two water bodies, renovation of surrounding heritage structures, construction of compound walls around the site, and implementation of a rainwater harvesting system in Melukote.
 This will benefit about 90 lakh visitors in 10 years.